dor-darmon/Job-Proj/README.md

+The main README file acts as "master menu" for all assigment .
+And lanch page web

 ## Assignment 1.
 Phishing Detector
 Gmail analysis system designed to identify phishing emails .
 The system combines heuristic text analysis and link inspection to determine the risk level of a message.